-The most common problem diagnosed by small animal veterinarians is periodontal or dental disease.
-80% of all dogs and cats over 2-3 years old suffer from this problem and require treatment.
+Periodontal or dental disease is the most frequent problem diagnosed by small animal veterinarians.
+Eighty percent of all dogs and cats over 2-3 years old suffer from this problem and require treatment.
 After we determine your pet's degree of periodontal disease, we will formulate a plan.
 It may be as simple as daily tooth brushing, or we may advise a dental cleaning, which requires general anesthesia.

-To help ensure safe anesthesia for your pet, our doctors will do a comprehensive physical exam and pre-anesthetic bloodwork.
-If all looks good, we will schedule a customized dental cleaning.
-As with all our anesthetic patients, your pet will be constantly monitored, receive IV fluids to support circulation, and their pain management issues are addressed.
+Our doctors conduct a comprehensive physical exam with pre-anesthetic bloodwork to help ensure safe anesthesia for your pet.
+If your pet’s health allows, we will schedule a customized dental cleaning.
+Our veterinary staff constantly monitors our patients as the receive IV fluids to support circulation and manage their pain as needed.
 The doctor evaluates each tooth, surrounding gums, and oral tissue, checking for any abnormalities such as loose or cracked teeth, abscesses, gingival pockets, or abnormal growths.
 Our digital dental x-ray machine allows us to visualize structures under the gum line, such as tooth roots and bone.

-After a thorough exam, we will know if any further procedures are necessary, such as an extraction.
+We will know if any further procedures are necessary, such as an extraction after a thorough exam.
 The application of an anti-plaque substance is then generally applied to strengthen the teeth as well as help decrease plaque buildup.
 Home dental care is critical; we will teach you how to care for your pet's teeth between dental visits.
 Daily care is important, and we have all the supplies to get you started.